ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Radical Candor![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.010.png)

- e phrase* Radical Candor* was defined by Kim Scott in her book *Radical Candor*. e book defines Radical Candor as communica - tion that incorporates both praise and criticism, and ensures that the delivery involves both caring personally while challenging directly.
+The phrase* Radical Candor* was defined by Kim Scott in her book *Radical Candor*. e book defines Radical Candor as communica - tion that incorporates both praise and criticism, and ensures that the delivery involves both caring personally while challenging directly.
 I think the point is best made in contrast to three other kinds of communication outlined in Scott s book:

 **Obnoxious Aggression:** Sometimes referred to as brutal hon - esty or front-stabbing, characterized by direct challenge but lack of individual caring, perhaps demonstrated by insincere praise or unkind criticism